 With an integrated built-in PoE, this phone provides the fastest possible connection speeds.
 This is accomplished by its dual gigabit network ports, which including built-in Bluetooth for syncing with mobile devices and headsets.

 Use the Mobile App

-Telzio’s mobile app can be used with internet, WiFi, and data connection.
+Telzio’s mobile app can be used with the internet, WiFi, and data connection.
 With data connectivity available from your cellular provider, you can continue to make and receive calls on the app.
 And with the UPS keeping your internet network running, you can continue to use the app on WiFi.

 If your business uses only mobile devices, the portable chargers will come in especially handy.

-While the options above are critical in reducing downtime, it’s also incumbent upon us to incur less drain on our cell phone batteries to begin with.
+While the options above are critical in reducing downtime, it’s also incumbent upon us to incur less drain on our cell phone batteries, to begin with.
 The longer we extend that battery life, the longer we have to look for additional external sources to aid us when the storm goes longer than expected.

 So check your phone settings to turn off some of your phone’s more power-hungry apps.
 Some of them quietly run in the background even when you’re not using them, causing your battery to drain faster.
-WiFi and Bluetooth are two of consequence in this regard.
+WiFi and Bluetooth are two of the consequences in this regard.
 So, if you can live without, you might want to put both on hiatus.

 Dimming your screen’s brightness will also help conserve your battery’s life.

 There are also several free apps for both iOS (Apple) and Android phones, which will help extend your phone’s battery life.
-One such app is Carat, which observes how you use your smartphone and makes personalized suggestions about which additional power-sucking apps you might want delete.
+One such app is Carat, which observes how you use your smartphone and makes personalized suggestions about which additional power-sucking apps you might want to delete.

 Ron is part of the marketing team at Telzio, covering everything from tips and tech for growing businesses to customer success stories for the Telzio blog.